Cantera/cantera-jupyter/README.md

 To learn how to use Cantera with Python, click [here](http://cantera.github.io/docs/sphinx/html/cython/index.html).
 For more advanced uses of Cantera, the complete documentation can be found [here](http://cantera.github.io/docs/sphinx/html/index.html)

+**Can I forgo installing Cantera locally and just use Cantera in the cloud every time**

+The problem with using Cantera with Binder is that there is no way for you to save your work.
+You can upload/download files in a session, but once the session is over (you close your browser window), you lose all your work.
+You thus cannot save your modified iPython notebooks.

 **I still can't figure something out.
 Who do I ask?**

 If you have more questions, need help with something, or have any suggestions, please visit [Cantera Google Groups Page](https://groups.google.com/forum/#!forum/cantera-users) and create a post